carlosbionic/100-days-of-code/log.md

 * I finished the React exercises from freeCodeCamp: https://www.freecodecamp.org/learn/front-end-development-libraries#react
 * While working on my website ([deusdev.tech](http://deusdev.tech/)) I was able to fix a bug on the navbar.
 Whe the user clicked on a link (on mobile devices) the navbar stayed open.
 I solved this with a simple Javascript function.

+### Day 2: June 22, 2022

+**Today's Progress**:

+* Today I've been working on Javascript Events.
+I placed a couple of buttons to test the different Mouse events (click, mousedown, etc).
+* I end up learning/using [Document.querySelectorAll](https://developer.mozilla.org/es/docs/Web/API/Document/querySelectorAll).
+I used this to select all buttons I was using to test the Mouse events.
+* Link to work in progress: [deusdev javascript events](https://deusdev.tech/blog/javascript-events/)